Propagating Promising Practices

 For Adult Literacy and Workforce Development at Libraries

-Public libraries have vast unmet potential to increase the educational and workforce development opportunities for adults with limited academic or work readiness skills.
-In the Propagating Promising Practices for Literacy and Workforce Development at Libraries (P3) project, nine public libraries from across the nation are using technology-enabled practices to support adults in building their literacy, English language, and workforce skills and knowledge.
-P3 positions public libraries as effective and welcoming hubs for lifelong learning, digital inclusion, and economic empowerment.
+Public libraries have vast unmet potential to increase the educational and workforce development opportunities for adults who want to develop their academic or work readiness skills.
+In the Propagating Promising Practices for Literacy and Workforce Development at Libraries (P3) project, nine public libraries from across the nation used technology-enabled practices to support adults in building their literacy, English language, and workforce skills and knowledge.
+The P3 practices help position public libraries as effective and welcoming hubs for lifelong learning, digital inclusion, and economic empowerment.